A card's status is designated by a single capital letter in the Galileo system, as shown in the Card Statuses enumeration.

 - Fraud detection — If you are using Galileo's fraud-detection engine, you can configure a rule to set a card to a disabled status when certain criteria are true.

 Instead of reporting a card as lost or stolen, your cardholders might want to temporarily freeze a card.
 A frozen card cannot be used for purchases but has not been canceled.
-An account with a frozen card can still receive payments and deposits.
 As soon as the card is unfrozen it is usable again without reissuing the card or creating a new card.
 Reasons for freezing a card rather than disabling or canceling it include:

 - The cardholder cannot locate their card but is not ready to report it lost or stolen.